 No question, you’ll need to kitten-proof your home.
 Think like a kitten and view your house from their level, removing all the objects that could cause them harm.
 You’ll want to consider everything, from covering electrical cords, to making sure there aren’t any dangerous items on the floor, to hiding valuables that might get broken.

 Even with their drawbacks, kittens will bring you hours of amusement.

-When you adopt an adult cat, you know exactly what you are getting.
-You know what they look like, their body type, and coat.
+When you adopt an adult cat, you know exactly what you’re getting.
+You know what they look like.
 You can tell whether the cat is laid-back or active, vocal or quiet, cuddly, curious or shy.

-Another reason to adopt an older cat is the joy you get by giving him a second chance.
-People go to a shelter or rescue to look for a cat but the CKF (Cute Kitten Factor) often keeps them from seeing all the sensational adult cats.
+Another reason to adopt an older cat is the joy you get by giving them a second chance.
+People go to a shelter or rescue to look for a cat, but the “cute kitten factor” often keeps them from seeing all the sensational adult cats.
 Don’t forget to check out the adults who already know their manners.
 You might be pleasantly surprised.